NIMBioS/PostdocMentoring/IndividualMeetingInformation/FinalReport.md

 Part 1 - Public Section:

-Brief 1-2 paragraph description of your primary projects and where you are headed next.
+1. Brief 1-2 paragraph description of your primary projects and where you are headed next.
 This should be suitable for posting on the NIMBioS website.
 Keep it simple.

-    a.
-Research Activities
+    A. Research Activities

+        i.
 Published and Submitted Articles

+        ii.
 Research Presentations

+        iii.
+Other Products

-Collaborations – include information on collaborations you’ve initiated and their status
+    B. Collaborations – include information on collaborations you’ve initiated and their status

+        i.
 Working group/workshop participation
+        ii.
+Other collaborations

-    b.
-Outreach/Education Activities – include activities you were involved with, mentoring you’ve done here or elsewhere, talks given elsewhere for outreach, etc.
+2. Outreach/Education Activities – include activities you were involved with, mentoring you’ve done here or elsewhere, talks given elsewhere for outreach, etc.

-    c.
-Training Activities – i.e., grant-writing workshops, tutorials here or elsewhere, participation in NIMBioS or departmental seminars, NIMBioS career development activities, etc.
+3. Training Activities – i.e., grant-writing workshops, tutorials here or elsewhere, participation in NIMBioS or departmental seminars, NIMBioS career development activities, etc.